pytorch/glow/docs/CodingStandards.md

 ## Coding Standards

 This document provides general guidance for developing code for the project.
-The rules in this document will guide us in writing high quality code that will allow us to scale the project and ensure that the code base remains readable and maintainable.
+The rules in this document guide us in writing high-quality code that will allow us to scale the project and ensure that the code base remains readable and maintainable.